thrackle-io/rules-engine/docs/src/src/protocol/economic/ruleProcessor/ERC721TaggedRuleProcessorFacet.sol/contract.ERC721TaggedRuleProcessorFacet.md

 we increase the balance to check the rule.

-*Function get the purchase rule in the rule set that belongs to an account type*
+*Function get the account max buy size rule in the rule set that belongs to an account type*

 ```solidity